-Combo Ticket for the self-guided visit to the Tower of Arnolfo and the Video Guided tour of Palazzo Vecchio.
+Cumulative ticket for the not guided visit to the Arnolfo's Tower and the Video Guided tour of Palazzo Vecchio.

-Visit lasts about 90 minutes and is available as follows:
+Visit lasts about 1 hour and a half and is available as follows:

 Maximum 30 people per group.

-- Access to the Tower is suspended in case of rain, the visit will be limited to the Ballatoio (the Patrol Paths on the Ramparts).
+The access to the Tower is suspended in case of rain; visit will be limited to the Ballatoio (the Patrol Paths on the Ramparts).

 - Interactive Map of the Palace